1654 Brooklyn Kings County (Brooklyn) New York, USA

 In the early colonial and other records, his name appears in various forms, his surname or patronymic, Bergen, derived from the place of his nativity, being generally omitted, as was the custom among the Hollanders and other Northern European nations in those days, and is the custom among some of them at the present time, and that of his father, Hans, in the form of "Hansen", or "Hansz", representing the son of Hans, being generally added with other appendages referring to the land of his birth.

 Bergen Beach Named after the descendants of Hans Hansen Bergen, a Dutch settler of the 17th century.
 In close proximity to the Mill Basin area are the communities of Bergen Beach and Mill Island, where the urban gives way to the suburban.
 Large homes, with lush lawns sit upon vast waterfront properties This suburban retreat, within the confines of the city, began in the early 1960s and lives on today where opulence abounds.

 Part of a artice by Beverly Downing called "I DO" Some wedding custioms in New Amesterdam abt 1639 Sarah and Hans "Banns" (public announcements) were posted for three lecture days before the wedding could proceed.
 The reading of the banns made known the intentions of a couple and helped to ensure that there were no legal impediments to the proposed marriage.
 In New Amsterdam in 1639, on three consecutive days, the banns were read for Sarah Rapaije and Hans Bergen.
 In Dutch tradition, guests at the wedding of the 14-year-old girl, said to be the first white Christian female born in New Amsterdam, were given silver wedding medallions commemorating the event.

 When Sarah's family agreed to the proposed wedding, a blood signing of the marriage contract was the first official step.
 Before the signing ceremony, the father-in-law of the bride-to-be publicly acknowledged the betrothal by presenting her with a gift called a chatelaine.
 Made of silver, leather, or filigree, it was worn like a belt around the waist and various articles hung from the silver chains — a pair of scissors, a knife in a leather sheath, a needle case, a silver bound pincushion and a scent-ball.

+In the medieval periods, bearing witness to a marriage involved greater responsibility than it does today.
 Sarah and Hans then chose their attendants (or "playmates").
 The bridesmaids helped to plan the festivities and decorated special baskets for the bride and groom with garlands of greenery and flowers.
 In the groom's basket was a pipe, so highly prized that it was kept in a special place until the silver wedding anniversary.
 In the bride's basket was a set of lace collar and cuffs, the bride's handmade gift to the groom.

 The day after the wedding, the bride received a "morning gift" from her husband, usually jewelry, furs or something for the house.
 This item became the exclusive property of the wife.
 The new couple was given "morning gifts" by both sets of parents who made sure that the "after-fun" was kept up for at least three weeks following the wedding!